Annie Goodrich Nurse Practitioner Fellowship

 Q: How will I know where I need to be?

-A: On the second day of the fellowship (the first day is general hospital orientation), you will receive a complete and detailed orientation from the program director.
-The orientation will include information about Hartford HealthCare and the Behavioral Health Network.
-You will receive a schedule for the year.
+A: During the first week, you will receive a complete and detailed orientation from the program director.
+The orientation will include information about Hartford Healthcare and the Behavioral Health Network.
+You will receive a schedule for the first trimester.
 You can anticipate some changes as programs change.
-However, any reworking of the schedule will hold to the highest standards for your experience.
+However, any reworking of the schedule will be held to the highest standards for your experience.

 Q: Will I have support during the fellowship?